Erysimum cheiranthoides: Taxonomy

 It was formerly described by the Swedish botanist Carl Linnaeus in his seminal publication 'Species Plantarum' in 1753, on page 661.

 It is commonly known as treacle-mustard, or wormseed wallflower.
 The treacle mustard name came from the Greek word 'theriaki' meaning antidote to poisonous bites as the plant was thought to have healing properties.
-The name 'wormseed mustard' arose from the seeds of the plant being made into treacle, to treat intestinal worms in children.
+The name 'wormseed wallflower' arose from the seeds of the plant being made into treacle, to treat intestinal worms in children.

 Distribution

 Erysimum cheiranthoides is native to temperate areas of Europe and Asia.

 Range

 It is found in Asia within China (in the provinces of Heilongjiang, Jilin, Nei Monggol and Xinjiang), Japan, Korea, Mongolia and Siberia.
 In Eastern Europe, it is found in Belarus, Estonia, Latvia, Lithuania, Moldova and Ukraine.
 In middle Europe, it is found within Austria, Belgium, the Czech Republic, Germany, Hungary, the Netherlands, Poland, Slovakia and Switzerland.
 In Northern Europe, in Denmark, Finland, Norway, Sweden and the United Kingdom.
 In Southeastern Europe, within Bosnia and Herzegovina, Bulgaria, Croatia, France, Romania, Serbia and Slovenia.

 It is also widely naturalised outside of its native range, from New Zealand, other parts of Europe, to North America (including parts of Canada), and Argentina (in Tierra del Fuego).